bburns/sh/README.md

     git commit -m "added alias"
     git push

-To load the new aliases, all terminals will need to be restarted, or say one of
+To load the new aliases, all terminals will need to be restarted, or say (an alias)

-    source ~/.zshrc
-    source ~/.bashrc
+    reload

 ## License